YD525/YD525/README.md

 ⭐ I enjoy people following my work, but I never chase popularity blindly.
 I create only what I truly want to create.
 🧩 I don’t follow the world.
 I build my own.

-💡 How I Got Into Programming
+💡 **How I Got Into Programming**
-I started down the path of programming because of my childhood love for Digimon.
-I vividly remember watching a character named Koushiro “Izzy” Izumi — a tech‑savvy genius who could handle computers like a wizard — and that inspired me to explore code and technology myself.
+I started down the path of programming because of my childhood love for *Digimon*.
+I vividly remember watching a character named **Koushiro “Izzy” Izumi** — a tech‑savvy genius who could handle computers like a wizard — and that inspired me to explore code and technology myself.
 Ever since then, I fell in love with the logic and creativity of programming.

 😅 **A Note About Me**
 My emotions can be a bit unpredictable at times.
 I’m aware of it, and I try to stay mindful, but sometimes my moods might influence how I work or interact.
 I appreciate your understanding.

 🔧 **What I Work On**

 **Languages & Frameworks:**
 - C# (WPF, WinForms, ASP.Net MVC, NetCore MVC)
 - C++ (MFC, KMDF)